 Operating as a team-taught course by two faculty members from different units, SCCT 510 will address and explore an annually selected topic that raises challenges or introduces problems to our theoretical frames of study.
 The course will be tied to an annual theme that will also be investigated through academic events, reading groups and/or public programming.

-Spring 2019: Professors Mark Kear (Geography) and Marcia Klotz (English), Critical Finance Studies
+Spring 2019: Profs.
+Mark Kear (Geography) and Marcia Klotz (English), Cultures and Spaces of Finance and Debt

 SCCT 597 — Workshop in Theory Applied

 In this one-credit course, students will participate in either a research or service endeavor that involves applied theoretical fieldwork for which they would receive one hour of practicum credit.
 Practicum opportunities include action-oriented research initiatives and community outreach, as well as internships with related publications currently housed at the University of Arizona.